microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraServicePrincipalPasswordCredential.md

                                 21-03-2026 12:12:13 333  aaaaaaaa-0b0b-1c1c-2d2d-333333333333 Aa1Bb2Cc3.-Dd4Ee5Ff6Gg7Hh8Ii9_~Jj0Kk1Ll2 21-03-2024 14:14:14
 ```

 This example demonstrates how to create a password credential with StartDate for a service principal in Microsoft Entra ID.
-This command creates a password credential for a service principal.

 ### Example 2: Create a password credential with EndtDate